zarf-dev/zarf/docs/13-walkthroughs/3-add-logging.md

 1. The "Explore" page (Button on the left that looks like a compass)

-2. you can select `Loki` in the dropdown, and then
+2. Select `Loki` in the dropdown, and then

 3. enter `{app="game"}` into the Log Browser query input field